 Interesting, simple sequencing

-Observing this simple routine helps children learn about sequencing, predict the order of things and make sense of the way things work.
+Observing this simple routine helps children learn about sequencing, predicting the order of things and making sense of the way things work.

 Big game admiration

 Some clever types theorise that humans are born with an innate fascination with big animals (because we used to have to know how to spot and hunt them for food).
 They theorise that trucks may spark the same reaction, because they’re sort of like a large creature – at least to little people.

 We love the idea that rubbish truck admiration is part of our DNA!